-- 1. Discuss and analyze the major stages corresponding to children's development (birth through adolescence) including the major physical, social and cognitive changes and consider how larger social inequalities related to social groups (i.e., race, language, economic status, country of origin) may impact child development; - 2.
-Analyze the major issues/problems that children face within the education system, child welfare and juvenile justice system and the healthcare system as social justice issues; - 3.
-Evaluate how issues with each of the aforementioned systems contribute to inequalities in outcomes for children; - 4.
+- 1. Discuss and analyze the major stages corresponding to children's development (birth through adolescence) including the major physical, social and cognitive changes and consider how larger social inequalities related to human difference (i.e., race, gender, language, economic status, country of origin, abilities etc. and their intersections) may impact child development - 2.
+Analyze the major issues/problems that children face within the education system, child welfare and juvenile justice system and the healthcare system as social justice issues - 3.
+Evaluate how issues with each of the aforementioned systems contribute to inequalities in outcomes for children - 4.
 Identify and consider the application of effective interventions and systems reforms that ameliorate the impact of social inequalities on developmental outcomes.